8sphere/EightSphere.BlackLists/README.md

 ## Referer bot detector
-IP recognized as bot's if it sends more then 2 requests with different non whitelisted refereres last 2 minutes.
+IP address will be marked as spam if it sends more than some number of requests with different non-whitelisted referrers during a given session

 ## Add ip/referer to black list programmatically